 - Appreciating the rights and responsibilities of individuals within the wider social setting (families, school, local and wider communities) to develop understanding of how communities and societies function

 - Exploring their own culture and the culture of others (locally and internationally) to develop understanding and respect for diversity, to challenge assumptions and negative stereotypes

-- Participate and respond to a well selected repertoire of cultural media and traditions in order to develop a sense of personal enrichment and appreciation of culture
+- Participate and respond to a well selected repertoire of cultural media and traditions in order to develop a sense of personal enrichment, an appreciation of culture, human creativity and achievement.

 - Having a range of opportunities to express their own particular gifts and talents in music, art and literature in order to develop personal creative qualities